Merthyr Rising: Events

 Some 7,000 to 10,000 workers marched under a red flag, which was later adopted internationally as the symbol of communists and socialists.
 For four days, magistrates and ironmasters were under siege in the Castle Hotel, and the protesters effectively controlled Merthyr.

 For eight days, Penydarren House was the sole refuge of authority.
-With armed insurrection fully in place in the town by 4 June, the rioters had commandeered arms and explosives, set up road-blocks, formed guerrilla detachments, and had banners capped with a symbolic loaf and dyed in blood.
+With armed insurrection fully in place in the town by 4 June, the protesters had commandeered arms and explosives, set up road-blocks, formed guerrilla detachments, and had banners capped with a symbolic loaf and dyed in blood.
 Those who had military experience had taken the lead in drilling the armed para-military formation, and created an effective central command and communication system.

 This allowed them to control the town and engage the formal military system, including: